Search Engine Optimization

 Search Engine Optimization allows you to customize how a Channel, Page, or Space interacts with search engine robots, and how they are described in a search engine’s results.
-This feature also allows you to choose the default bookmark name will be, if a community member creates bookmarks to easily access your community from within their browser.
-You will also can restrict search engine robots from interacting with publicly accessible areas of your community if you do not wish for their contents to be indexed.
+This feature also allows you to choose the default bookmark name will be if a digital workplace member creates bookmarks to easily access your workplace from within their browser.
+You can also restrict search engine robots from interacting with publicly accessible areas of your workplace if you do not wish for their contents to be indexed.

-For a Channel, Page, or Space in your community to be visible to search robots, it also needs to be publicly accessible.
+For a Channel, Page, or Space in your workplace to be visible to search robots, it also needs to be publicly accessible.

-Use Search Engine Optimization to restrict search engines from indexing or archiving externally facing parts of your community
+Use Search Engine Optimization to restrict search engines from indexing or archiving externally facing parts of your workplace